Freedom Farm Sanctuary states its purpose plainly.

 That is what makes the project more interesting than a standard profile of a farm full of injured goats and rescued pigs.
 From the beginning, founders Adit Romano and Meital Ben Ari described Freedom Farm as both a refuge for animals and an educational site meant to widen the circle of compassion.

-The founders were building an institution, not just a shelter
+The founders were building an institution as well as a shelter

 Freedom Farm's own materials describe a visitor center, educational center, and sanctuary rooted in a wish to change how humans treat animals ordinarily raised for food.
 That ambition shows up in the physical design.
 The site is meant to host tours, lectures, workshops, and encounters between visitors and animals who would otherwise remain anonymous inside industrial agriculture.